tyelf22/vue-final/README.md

 </v-form>
 ```

-7.Create a custom directive and use it on at least one of your components.
+7.Create a custom directive and use it on at least one of your components. ([Players.vue](./src/components/Players.vue) line 32)
 ```html
 <v-alert v-fade:display.delayed="'none'" id="playerAlert" v-model="playerAlert" v-if="playerAlert" type="success"> {{this.firstName}} {{this.lastName}} added!</v-alert>
 ```